WeblateOrg/weblate/docs/admin/access.rst

 ..

-  Members of that group will have following permissions (assuming the default role settings):
+  Members of the group have these permissions (assuming default role settings):

     - General (browsing) access to the whole project ``foo`` including both components in it: ``foo/bar`` and ``foo/baz``.